shrsyc/MEAN-app-docker-deploy/README.md

 ## System Configurations
 > [!NOTE]
 > AWS ec2 Ubuntu VM , 2vCPU 8GiB of memory and 20GiB of storage
-### install git, java, docker, docker-compose and jenkins
+### Install git, java, docker, docker-compose and jenkins
-All these installations and conifigurations are done using user data script which will be the first script to be run as root user after creating the VM.
+All these installations and configurations are done using user data script which will be the first script to be run as root user after creating the VM.
 <pre>#!/bin/bash
 apt update -y
 apt upgrade -y